maizzle/maizzle.com/content/guides/markdown-emails.md

 ### Layout

-Since we just want to write Markdown in our `content` files and not have to deal with any tables and such, we need to update `src/layouts/main.html` to contain the entire HTML skeleton.
-This will contain our entire HTML email template boilerplate.
+Since we just want to write Markdown and not have to deal with any tables and such, we need to update `src/layouts/main.html` to contain the entire HTML boilerplate.

-Replace the contents of `src/layouts/main.html` with the following:
+Replace its contents with the following:

 <code-sample title="src/layouts/main.html">